Article in User Manual category.

 How Much Money Can You Earn With an App?

 The mobile market has grown substantially over the years and industry experts predict continued growth.
-Mobile internet usage surpassed desktops in 2014 and 80% of internet users own smartphones.
-With such impressive numbers, it’s no wonder why Fortune 500 companies and entrepreneurs alike are trying to get a piece of this modern day gold rush.
+Mobile internet usage surpassed desktop way back in 2014, and 80% of internet users now own smartphones.
+With such impressive numbers, it’s no wonder that Fortune 500 companies and entrepreneurs alike are trying to get a piece of this modern-day gold rush.

-If you’re new to the market, looking to enter it or just have a really cool idea for an app, one of your first questions is likely to be profit related.
-Make no mistake, a sleek app will take plenty of time and effort and you’re going to want all this work to be rewarded.
-The following overview of cellular app earning potential should give you a clearer picture on how much your app can earn.
+If you’re new to the market, looking to enter it, or just have a really cool idea for an app, one of your first questions is likely to be profit-related.
+Building apps is a difficult task and you will want to be rewarded for all of your hard work.
+The following overview of mobile app earning potential should give you a clearer picture on how much you can make off your app.

 Our agency, Fueled, has experts that can help you determine how to earn money from your app, and how much it can potentially make.

-Platforms to avoid include Blackberry OS and Windows mobile platform.
-Blackberry lacks market penetration and its parent company RIM has seen its earnings and spotlight in the market diminish year by year.
-Windows has strong corporate backing from Microsoft but lacks overall market penetration and popularity among cellular end users.
-While more niche platforms can be profit earners they should only be considered once your app has proven profitable on a more widely used platform.
-Once an app is a proven winner porting it to other platforms becomes more viable.
+Platforms that aren’t as favorable to app prospectors include Blackberry OS and Windows mobile platform.
+Blackberry doesn’t have the market penetration of Apple or Android, and its parent company RIM has seen its earnings and spotlight in the market diminish year by year.
+Windows has strong corporate backing from Microsoft but lacks overall popularity among cellular end users.
+While more niche platforms can be profit earners, they should only be considered once your app has proven profitable on a more widely used platform.
+Once an app is a proven winner, porting it to other platforms becomes more viable.

-Apps are starting to branch out from the cellular platform as more integrated smart devices are entering the market.
-Smart TVs are starting to show promise with 34% of internet users taking advantage of their connectivity.
-However, the most popular apps used on Smart TVs are ones that are appropriate for the medium and already have a very large, existing user base such as Netflix and Hulu.
-Convincing people to download your app on Smart TVs could be difficult but if it works well on the platform then it could be a powerful companion tool.
-Expansion of platform offerings not only increases exposure for your app but also opens it to new revenue streams (as long as it makes sense to be on that new platform).
+Apps have branched out from the cellular platform as more integrated smart devices have entered the market.
+Smart TVs are a staple in the homes of over 34% of internet users.
+The most popular apps used on Smart TVs are ones that are appropriate for the medium and already have a very large, existing user base such as Netflix and Hulu.
+If it makes sense on the platform, it is worth keeping Smart TVs in mind when designing your app.
+Expansion of platform offerings not only increases exposure for your app but also opens it to new revenue streams.

-Similarly, video game consoles such as the Xbox One, Playstation 4, and Wii U have their own app stores.
-Certain apps can be found on each platform such as Netflix, Youtube, Hulu, and Amazon.
+Similarly, video game consoles such as the Xbox One, PlayStation 4, and Wii U have their own app stores.
+A number of apps can be found on each platform.
+These apps include Netflix, Youtube, Hulu, and Amazon.
 Some apps, however, can be exclusive to the consoles such as Spotify and BBC to PS4.
 These are successful apps offering their services on new platforms to make it more convenient for their users.
 It’s a great option, but not really for most people.

 Another intriguing platform to pay attention to is smart watches.
-As a relatively new device, their current numbers are small, with only about 9% of internet users reporting making use of one.
-However, with popular companies such as Samsung, Sony and more recently Apple entering the market, it is one to watch for in future growth opportunities.
+As a relatively new device, the current numbers are small.
+Only about 16% of internet users report that they make use of one.
+However, with popular companies such as Samsung, Sony and more recently Apple entering the market, smart watches will be interesting to watch for future growth opportunities.

 As you can see there are plenty of opportunities for fortune in the app market.
 The app market has experienced substantial growth since their first conception and it shows no signs of slowing down.
-The market may be a bit oversaturated but it's promising to see that over 25% of developers earn over $5,000 per month on the iOS platform and Android sees 18% of theirs faring good as well.
-While video game apps are huge multi-million dollar earners, there is still a lot of money to be made in less complex novelty and productivity apps.
-Finally the growing market of smart TVs and the emerging market in smart watches will further expand the app environment.
+The market may be a bit oversaturated but it's promising to see that over 25% of app developers earn over $5,000 per month on the iOS platform and Android sees 18% of owners fare just as well.
+Video game apps are huge multi-million dollar earners, but there is still a lot of money to be made in less-complex novelty and productivity apps.
+Finally, the growing market of smart TVs and the emerging market in smart watches will further expand the app environment.